Chair - Michael Klement

 Diane Pecoraro, a writer of verse, has been the community poet of St. Louis Park for the past two years.
 She is also a consultant in instruction and program management in the field of English as a Second Language for adult refugees and immigrants and enjoys working with newcomers who are language learners.

 Mark Hauck is a theater director and designer, and owner of Bluestem Construction.
 He was the director of the award-winning Hopkins High School theater program for 5 ½ years and founder of the Great River Shakespeare Festival in Winona, MN.
 He has directed or designed over 60 plays.

-Michele Willinganz joins the board in 2014.
+Michele Willinganz joined the board in 2014.

-Robert Barghini joins the board in 2014.
+Robert Barghini joined the board in 2014.

-Frank Abramson joins the board in 2014.
+Frank Abramson joined the board in 2014.